 Business intelligence (BI) solutions are costly, and embedded business intelligence solutions even more so.
 Why?
 Because embedded solutions have to do everything standalone solutions do as well as integrate with a host application (front and backend), provide ultra-flexible administrative controls, and support full-stack multi-tenancy.

 Quick sidenote: this is one of the key differences between “SaaS BI” and “BI for SaaS.”
-SaaS BI, like all other software-as-a-service solutions, is a turnkey application hosted by the provider and made available via a browser.
+SaaS BI, like all other software-as-a-service solutions, is a web-based, turnkey application hosted by the provider.
 BI for SaaS, more commonly known as embedded BI, is an enterprise business intelligence solution designed to integrate with SaaS applications, becoming part of their product offering to end users.

 This is the five-step process for estimating your embedded BI project costs, complete with tips to help you avoid common pitfalls.

 Step 1: Collect Price Quotes

 Experienced software buyers will know this seemingly simple task can be riddled with surprises, so come to those initial calls armed with lots of follow-up questions regarding price.
 Be sure to cover:

 - Scaling costs.
 Will you be charged by the user, server, or something else?

 - Add-ons.
 Try to get a complete list of what is included in the contract price and what will cost extra.

 - One-time fees.
 Will there be costs associated with your onboarding or launch, for example?